 5. Connect the second display.
 This will be the secondary display, supporting up to 5K resolution at 60 Hz (or 4K at 100 Hz).

 First of all, this does not work.
-Apple has implemented this workaround in the cheaper MacBook Air, but it still does not look to work on the (more expensive) Pro model I am using - it has been promised some months ago, but not yet delivered.
+Apple has implemented this workaround in the cheaper MacBook Air, but it still does not look to work on the higher-end Pro I am using - it has been promised some months ago, but not yet delivered.

 Secondly, I use my laptop’s webcam for videoconferencing, which obviously won’t work with my lid closed, and I like to keep less important windows (Slack, Spotify, Outlook…) on the builtin laptop display as a third monitor while using the desk setup for serious stuff.

-And even if this feature did exist, it still looks like a fairly third-world hack for such a “first world” machine.
+And even if this feature did work, it would still feel like a third-world hack on such a “first world” machine.

 ‘This issue has existed since the M1 chip’